 - Ensure that you have working carbon monoxide detectors in all areas of the home, especially near sleeping areas.
-Check batteries twice a year and replace detectors every 6-10 years.
+Replace batteries twice a year and replace detectors every 6-10 years.

-- Never warm up a vehicle in any enclosed space.
+- Never warm up a vehicle in any enclosed or partially enclosed space.

 - Never leave a vehicle running in the garage, not even with the garage door open.

 - Keyless ignitions vehicles should always be double-checked to ensure the vehicle has been turned off.
 Even if you take the key fob with you, the vehicle could keep running.